CPHS/OPHS Glossary of Terms

 Adverse Event:

-Any untoward or unfavorable medical occurrence in a human subject,
+Any untoward or unfavorable medical occurrence in a human subject, including

-with the subject’s participation in the research, whether or
+participation in the research, whether or not considered related to the

-research.
-Adverse events may also be psychological in nature.
-(See
+subject’s participation in the research.
+Adverse events may also

-also: Serious Adverse Event and
+be psychological in nature.
+(See also: Serious Adverse Event and

 Unexpected Adverse Event).